linq2js/storion/packages/docs/guide/persistence.md

 });
 ```

-The `persistMiddleware` automatically uses these when calling:
+The `persist` automatically uses these when calling:
 - `dehydrate()` → calls `normalize` if defined
 - `hydrate()` → calls `denormalize` if defined